Savvythelegend/PGDocs/docs/connection_pooling.md

 using the `rw` service) or servers (if using the `ro` service with multiple replicas).

-!!!
-Warning
+:::warning
-    If your infrastructure spans multiple availability zones with high latency across them, be aware of network hops.
+If your infrastructure spans multiple availability zones with high latency
+    across them, be aware of network hops.
 Consider, for example, the case of your application running in zone 2, connecting to PgBouncer running in zone 3, and pointing to the PostgreSQL primary in zone 1.